GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 The [Google Cloud Vision API Client Library for Python](https://developers.google.com/api-client-library/python/apis/vision/v1) can be used to [annotate](https://developers.google.com/resources/api-libraries/documentation/vision/v1/python/latest/vision_v1.images.html) images, assigning them labels that describe the contents of the picture.
 You can later use these labels to search for specific photos.

-1. Create the `uri` to reference the appropriate photo in the GCS photo bucket.
+1. Create the `uri` to reference the appropriate photo in the Cloud Storage photo bucket.

     ```py
     uri = 'gs://{}/{}'.format(PHOTO_BUCKET, photo_name)